TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-pump-nanostore-cold.md

 In theory you can run the heating system entirely on weather compensation, ignoring the temperature reading from the sensoCOMFORT thermostat.
 Vaillant calls this "Inactive" mode and is how our system was commissioned.

+During the day we have a target temperature of 17°C. The other members of the household are cold-blooded and start complaining of being too hot if the temperature goes over 18°C. I start to feel properly cold below 16°C. There's a two degree comfortable range that I'm aiming for.

 # Reference Data

+I've collected a set of hopefully useful data each day during the cold weather.

 | Day | Outdoor °C | Indoor °C | Solar kWh | DHW mins | Daily COP | Insta COP | Power W | Runs |
 |-|-|-|-|-|-|-|-|